-Note About Rescans Performed by 2.0 Plugins
+Note About Rescans Performed by v2.0 and Later Plugins

-Scan agent 2.0 plugins (available in Code Insight 2020 R3 and later) support alias names.
+Scan agent v2.0 and later plugins support alias names.
 An alias name is used to uniquely identify a remote scan agent for a given project as well as differentiate the codebase scanned via the agent from other project codebase files.
 Alias names are unique within a given project and cannot be shared across multiple scan agents.

-In general, a rescan performed by a v2.0 scan-agent plugin uses the same alias and hostname that the previous scan used.
+In general, a rescan performed by a v2.0 or later scan-agent plugin uses the same alias and hostname that the previous scan used.
 However, in a dynamic host environment (such as is supported by CI tools, where hosts are dynamically allocated as needed for cloud or linked builds), the instance on which a rescan is run might be different from the instance used in the previous scan, in turn causing the rescan to fail.

-Therefore, for those v2.0 plugins used for Engineering platforms that support dynamic host environments, you must provide a value for the new "host" property in the plugin configuration.
+Therefore, for those v2.0 and later plugins used for Engineering platforms that support dynamic host environments, you must provide a value for the new "host" property in the plugin configuration.
 This value should be a user-defined name for the host instance on which the scan will be run.
 The value will then remain the same even if the instance used for a rescan is different from the one used in the previous scan.